hapax/hapax.github.io/assets/chuzenji.md

 disorder is also the condition for life.

 Even if life thrives at the margins of ruin, this is not a theodicy.

+I leave the inn thinking of life and its relation to disorder, as if this were the toddler's true gift.